 - Emergency contact sheet.

-Be sure to toss clutter that could make important things to find.
-Store these necessary items within your car, such as your glove compartment.
+Be sure to toss clutter that could make important things hard to find.
+Store these necessary items within your car, such as your glove compartment, although you should be fine as long as you have a valid auto insurance policy.
+If your car is old and a safety hazard replace it by selling it on a sell my junk car website.

 5. Carefully snack